 Fylde CNC, a sub-contract precision CNC machining company, wanted to broaden its customer base and grow the business.
-NAA member Automotive Comms identified that Fylde CNC would benefit from marketing advice and support to help the company make the most of additional opportunities in the automotive industry.
+Automotive Comms identified that Fylde CNC would benefit from marketing advice and support to help the company make the most of additional opportunities in the automotive industry.
 The resulting marketing project looked at overall marketing strategy and elements including website, presentations and brochures.
-Since the new marketing strategy was implemented, Fylde CNC has gained nine new customers and has had an increase in sales to date in 2016 of £591,135 and estimated additional growth for 2017 is £960,000.
+Since the new marketing strategy was implemented, Fylde CNC has gained nine new customers and has had an increase in sales of £591,135 and estimated additional growth is £960,000.
 Fylde CNC’s Managing Director states that this increase in sales of over £1.5 million is due to the new marketing strategy.
 The marketing has been carried out for a budget in the region of £15,000.
 An increase in sales of £1.5 million seems like a good return on an investment of £15,000.

 Vodafone Automotive needed to communicate about a new vehicle security technology that is able to track and disable a vehicle if stolen or hacked.
 The best medium to convey the way the system works was agreed to be an animation.
 A storyboard was developed and subsequently the animation.
 This has been used successfully with automotive OEM and their dealerships.